zhangjunhd/reading-notes/design/DesigningTheSearchExperience.md

 - A single functional element
 - A complete screen composed of multiple functional elements
 - An integrated application composed of multiple screens

+### Summary
+Though it’s common practice, thinking of search exclusively as information retrieval is an arbitrarily narrow view that unnecessarily constrains our ability to recognize and understand broader patterns of information seeking behavior.
+Search, in the holistic sense, is a complex cognitive activity that integrates information retrieval with higher-level problem-solving activities such as analysis and sensemaking.
+Together, these activities form an iterative loop that underpins the information seeking process.

+Framing search as a holistic experience helps us understand and interpret broader patterns of behavior and more varied modes of interaction.
+In defining these modes, we have developed a lens through which we can recognize common types of information seeking behavior that are independent of any particular context or user.
+And by studying the behaviors associated with individual modes, we learn how to apply them in the design of more effective search experiences.

+We have also explored how modes occur in naturalistic settings, observing the formation of distinct patterns and chains.
+These patterns offer an expressive language for describing information seeking in which individual modes can be combined to form composite elements.
+This perspective provides a unique insight into information seeking behavior and a framework for the design of more holistic search experiences.

 # 2.Design Solutions
 ## 5.Formulating the Query